gary-archer/oauth.tokenhandler.docker/README.md

 This implementation has some custom code related to expiry testing, custom logging and deployment automation:

-- Runs as a Serverless Lambda for my deployed cloud system
+- Runs as a Serverless Lambda when deployed to the AWS cloud
-- Runs in Express when I want to deploy it to Kubernetes
+- Runs in Express as a development token handler, or for Kubernetes developer deployments

 ## Quick Start